 - Continue until you finish your set, then start over on the other leg.

 Looking for a real leg burner?
 Try bench (or box) step-ups.
 This single-leg exercise primarily challenges your quads but also recruits your hamstrings and glutes.
+Make step-ups harder by holding dumbbells in both hands.

 7. Staggered-Stance Romanian Deadlift